Texas One-Day Fishing License: Cost, Rules & Where to Buy

 You can buy the one-day license online through the TPWD store, at authorized local retailers like sporting goods shops and bait stores, or directly at on-site park offices where available.

-Residents pay $11, non-residents $16, and qualifying legally blind buyers pay $7; make sure to select freshwater and/or saltwater endorsements you need when purchasing.
+Residents pay $11, non-residents $16, and qualifying legally blind buyers pay $7.
+Make sure to select the freshwater or saltwater endorsement you need when purchasing.

 Keep your receipt or printed license with you while fishing to comply with state regulations.